Conservation club for youth in grades 5-10 Fall 2019

 What: A youth adventure, environment, and service club.
 YOU work with the group to choose a project that will help people and the local environment.
 We might raise baby turtles, make maps, monitor seabird nests, or count frogs at the local ponds.
 Your group might need to go hiking, boating, or to explore the beach to meet your project goals.
 It’s up to you!
 You even manage our equipment and snack budgets and choose what to buy.

 All our projects involve wildlife, wild places, and fun adventures

-Who: Open to any student in Grades 5-10.
+Open to any student in Grades 5-10.
 Homeschoolers of equivalent age are welcome

 Time and Place:

 This program is grant funded in order to remove possible financial barriers to participation.
-We charge only a registration fee of $25.
-Fee waivers are available for those in need.
+We charge only a registration fee of $40.
+Fee waivers and a sliding scale are available for those in need.

 Check out the work of the spring 2018 Conservation Club below:

 AMPHIBIAN AND REPTILE PROJECT

 Welcome!!!
 Conservation Club is a club where middle school kids get to go out into nature and get to realize what it's like to help preserve the Earth.
 This website has a lot of ideas that will expand your knowledge about amphibian and reptiles in Massachusetts.

 Text by Conservation Club students.